Aeonium smithii

-Aeonium smithii is a is a succulent plant in the flowering plant family Crassulaceae.
+Aeonium smithii, the Smith's treeleek, is a succulent plant in the flowering plant family Crassulaceae.

 Description

 Aeonium smithii grows as a perennial, densely branched shrublet.
-The plant stem is smooth with a diameter of 7-30mm and has a growth height of up to 60cm.
+The plant stem is smooth with a diameter of 7-30mm and has a growth height of up to 60 cm.
 They are densely covered by multicellular trichomes of length 3–8mm.
 This hairy covering distinguishes it from other species in the Genus Aeonium.

-Its relatively flat rosettes have a diameter of 6-15 cm.
+Its relatively flat rosettes have a diameter of 6–15 cm.
 The undulate leaves are covered in two kinds of unicellular trichomes, with one having the approximate length of 0.3mm and the other one of 0.5mm.
 They can both be observed using a microscope.

-The inflorescences bear yellow flowers and grow up to 15cmThe pedicels are puberulent and 1-9mm long and the peduncle are 4–40 cm long.
+The inflorescences bear yellow flowers and grow up to 15 cm The pedicels are puberulent and 1-9mm long and the peduncle are 4–40 cm long.
+The plant is flowering from May to June and fruiting during Summer.